vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

 ## 1. Collecting the Data (2 minutes):
 To build the chest X-ray detection models, we used combined 2 sources of dataset:
-1. The first source is the RSNA Pneumonia Detection Challenge dataset available on Kaggle contains several deidentified CXRs with 2 class labels of pneumonia and normal.
+1. The first source is the RSNA Pneumonia Detection Challenge dataset available on Kaggle contains several deidentified CXRs with 2 class labels of Pneumonia and normal.
 2. The COVID-19 image data collection repository on GitHub is a growing collection of deidentified CXRs from COVID-19 cases internationally.
 The data is collected by Joseph Paul Cohen and his fellow collaborators at the University of Montreal
 Eventually, our dataset consists of 5433 training data points, 624 validation data points and 16 test data points.
+All the Pneumonia and COVID-19 case is put in the

 ## 2. Preprocessing the data (10 minutes):
 First, we import all the require package: